 Board of Directors

-Mr. Bradbury has served as our director since September 2012.
-He serves as a member of the boards of directors of Illumina, Inc., Corcept Therapeutics and BioMed Realty, as well as on the board of trustees for the Keck Graduate Institute.
-He also serves on the University of California San Diego, Rady School of Management's Advisory Council, the University of Miami’s Innovation Corporate Advisory Council, Investor Growth Capital Advisory Board and the BioMed Ventures Advisory Committee.
+Daniel M. Bradbury has served as a director of Geron since September 2012.
+He also serves as a member of the boards of directors of Illumina, Inc.; Corcept Therapeutics; BioCon Ltd; and BioMed Realty, as well as being a member of the board of trustees of the Keck Graduate Institute.
+He also serves on the University of California San Diego, Rady School of Management's Advisory Council, Investor Growth Capital Advisory Board and the BioMed Ventures Advisory Committee.
 Mr. Bradbury served as Chief Executive Officer of Amylin Pharmaceuticals, Inc., from March 2007 until its acquisition by Bristol-Myers Squibb Company in August 2012.
 Mr. Bradbury served as Amylin's President from June 2006 until March 2007, as Chief Operating Officer from June 2003 until June 2006, as Executive Vice President from June 2000 until June 2003 and in other positions in corporate development and marketing from 1994 until 2000.
 In addition, Mr. Bradbury served as a member of the board of directors of Amylin from June 2006 until August 2012.
 Prior to joining Amylin, he spent ten years at SmithKline Beecham Pharmaceuticals, holding a number of sales and marketing positions.
-Mr. Bradbury serves on the University of California San Diego, Rady School of Management’s Advisory Council, RAND Health Board of Advisors and University of Miami’s Innovation Corporate Advisory Council.
 He received a Bachelor of Pharmacy from Nottingham University and a Diploma in Management Studies from Harrow and Ealing Colleges of Higher Education in the United Kingdom.

-Karin Eastham has served as our director since March 2009.
-She also serves as a director of MorphoSys AG, Illumina Inc., Trius Therapeutics, Inc., as well as the privately-held company Veracyte.
-Ms. Eastham also recently served as a director of Amylin Pharmaceuticals, Inc., from 2005 until its sale in 2011, Genoptix, Inc. from 2008 until its sale in 2011. and several non-profit organizations including UCSD Moores Cancer Center and Corporate Directors Forum.
-From May 2004 to September 2008, Ms. Eastham served as Executive Vice President and Chief Operating Officer and a member of the Board of Trustees of the Burnham Institute for Medical Research, a non-profit corporation, engaged in medical research.
-From April 1999 to May 2004, Ms. Eastham served as Senior Vice President, Finance and Chief Financial Officer of Diversa Corporation.
-From April 1997 to April 1999, Ms. Eastham served as Vice President, Finance and Administration and Chief Financial Officer for CombiChem, Inc. From October 1992 to April 1997, Ms. Eastham served as Vice President, Finance and Administration and Chief Financial Officer for Cytel Corporation.
-Ms. Eastham also held several similar positions with other companies, including Vice President, Finance, at Boehringer Mannheim Diagnostics from 1976 to 1988.
-Ms. Eastham holds a B.S. and an M.B.A. from Indiana University and is a Certified Public Accountant and a Certified Director.
+Karin Eastham has served as a director of Geron since March 2009.
+Ms. Eastham also serves as a director for MorphoSys AG, Illumina, Inc, and Veracyte, Inc. Ms. Eastham also served as a director of Trius Therapeutics, Inc. from 2009 until its sale in 2013; Amylin Pharmaceuticals, Inc., from 2005 until its sale in 2012; Genoptix, Inc. from 2008 until its sale in 2011; Tercica, Inc., from 2003 until its sale in 2008; and SGX Pharmaceuticals, Inc. from 2005 until its sale in 2008.
+From May 2004 to September 2008, she served as Executive Vice President and Chief Operating Officer, and as a member of the Board of Trustees, of Burnham Institute for Medical Research.
+From 1999 to 2004, Ms. Eastham served as Senior Vice President, Finance, Chief Financial Officer and Secretary of Diversa Corporation.
+She previously held similar positions with CombiChem, Inc., and Cytel Corporation.
+Ms. Eastham also held several positions, including Vice President, Finance, at Boehringer Mannheim Corporation from 1976 to 1988.
+Ms. Eastham holds a B.S. and an M.B.A. from Indiana University and is a Certified Public Accountant.

-Dr. Molineaux has served as our director since September 2012.
-She serves as Chief Executive Officer and President of Calithera Biosciences, Inc., which she co-founded in June 2010.
-Prior to Calithera, Dr. Molineaux co-founded Proteolix, Inc. where she served as Chief Scientific Officer from December 2003 until December 2005 and from February 2009 until November 2009, and as President and Chief Executive Officer from January 2006 until February 2009.
-Dr. Molineaux was responsible for leading the development of Proteolix's second generation proteasome inhibitor, carfilzomib (now marketed as Kryprolis), for the treatment of multiple myeloma, from discovery through completion of clinical trials for accelerated approval, until the company's acquisition by Onyx Pharmaceuticals, Inc. in November 2009.
+Susan M. Molineaux, Ph.D., has served as a director of Geron since September 2012.
+She has been Chief Executive Officer and President of Calithera Biosciences, Inc. since co-founding the company in June 2010.
+Prior to Calithera, Dr. Molineaux co-founded Proteolix, Inc., where she served as Chief Scientific Officer from December 2003 until December 2005 and from February 2009 until November 2009, and as President and Chief Executive Officer from January 2006 until February 2009.
+Dr. Molineaux was responsible for leading the development of Proteolix's second-generation proteasome inhibitor, carfilzomib (now marketed as Kyprolis), for the treatment of multiple myeloma, from discovery through completion of clinical trials for accelerated approval, until the company's acquisition by Onyx Pharmaceuticals, Inc., in November 2009.
 From 2000 to 2003, Dr. Molineaux served as Vice President of Biology at Rigel Pharmaceuticals, Inc. She served as Vice President of Biology at Praelux, Inc. from 1999 to 2000, and from 1994 through 1999, as Vice President of Drug Development at Praecis Pharmaceuticals, Inc. From 1989 until 1994, she was a scientist in the Immunology group at Merck & Co.
-Dr. Molineaux holds a B.S. degree in Biology from Smith College and a Ph.D. degree in Molecular Biology from Johns Hopkins University, and completed a postdoctoral fellowship at Columbia University.
-She currently serves as the Co-Vice Chair of Bay Bio, Northern California's Life Science Association, and as a member of the board of directors of We Teach Science, a San Francisco Bay Area mentoring program for students in math and science.
+Dr. Molineaux holds a B.S. in biology from Smith College and a Ph.D. in molecular biology from Johns Hopkins University, and completed a postdoctoral fellowship at Columbia University.
+She currently serves as the Chairman of Bay Bio, Northern California's Life Science Association, and as a member of the board of directors of We Teach Science.

-John A. Scarlett has served as our Chief Executive Officer and director since September 2011 and President since January 2012.
-Prior to joining Geron, Dr. Scarlett served as President, Chief Executive Officer and a member of the board of directors of Proteolix, Inc. from February 2009 until its acquisition by Onyx Pharmaceuticals, Inc. in November 2009.
-From February 2002 until its acquisition by Ipsen, S.A. in October 2008, Dr. Scarlett served as the Chief Executive Officer and a member of the board of directors of Tercica, Inc. and also as its President from February 2002 through February 2007.
+John A. Scarlett, M.D., has served as our Chief Executive Officer and a director since September 2011 and President since January 2012.
+Prior to joining Geron, Dr. Scarlett served as President, Chief Executive Officer and a member of the board of directors of Proteolix, Inc. from February 2009 until its acquisition by Onyx Pharmaceuticals, Inc, in November 2009.
+From February 2002 until its acquisition by Ipsen, S.A. in October 2008, Dr. Scarlett served as the Chief Executive Officer and a member of the board of directors of Tercica, Inc, and also as its President from February 2002 through February 2007.
 From March 1993 to May 2001, Dr. Scarlett served as President and Chief Executive Officer of Sensus Drug Development Corporation.
-In 1995, he co-founded Covance Biotechnology Services, Inc. and served as a member of its board of directors from inception to 2000.
-From 1991 to 1993, Dr. Scarlett headed the North American Clinical Development Center and served as Senior Vice President of Medical and Scientific Affairs at Novo Nordisk Pharmaceuticals, Inc., a wholly owned subsidiary of Novo Nordisk A/S. Dr. Scarlett received his B.A. degree in chemistry from Earlham College and his M.D. from the University of Chicago, Pritzker School of Medicine.
+In 1995, he co-founded Covance Biotechnology Services, Inc., and served as a member of its board of directors from inception to 2000.
+From 1991 to 1993, Dr. Scarlett headed the North American Clinical Development Center and served as Senior Vice President of Medical and Scientific Affairs at Novo Nordisk Pharmaceuticals, Inc. Dr. Scarlett holds a B.A. in chemistry from Earlham College and an M.D. from the University of Chicago, Pritzker School of Medicine.

-Robert J. Spiegel has served as our director since May 2010.
-He is also a director of Capstone Therapeutics Corporation, Talon Therapeutics, Clavis Pharma and Avior Computing Corporation.
-After 26 years with the Schering-Plough Corporation, Dr. Spiegel retired in 2009 as Chief Medical Officer and Senior Vice President of the Schering-Plough Research Institute, the pharmaceutical research arm of the Schering-Plough Corporation.
-He initially joined Schering-Plough as Director of clinical research for oncology and rose to hold various positions including Senior Vice President of worldwide clinical research.
-Following a residency in internal medicine, he completed a fellowship in medical oncology at the National Cancer Institute and held academic positions at the National Cancer Institute and New York University Cancer Center.
-He currently is an Associate Fellow at the University of Pennsylvania's Center for Bioethics.
+Robert J. Spiegel, M.D., FACP, has served as a director of Geron since May 2010.
+Dr. Spiegel currently serves as Chief Medical Officer of PTC Therapeutics, Inc. He is also a director of Edge Therapeutics, Inc, Sucampo Pharmaceuticals, Inc., and Avior Computing Corporation.
+He also is an Associate Fellow at the University of Pennsylvania Center for Bioethics and an Associate Professor at the Weill Cornell Medical School.
+He served as a director for the Cancer Institute of New Jersey from 1999 to 2009 and as a director of Cancer Care New Jersey from 1995 to 2011.
+After 26 years with the Schering-Plough Corporation (now Merck & Co.), Dr. Spiegel retired in 2009 as Chief Medical Officer and Senior Vice President of the Schering-Plough Research Institute.
+He initially joined Schering-Plough as Director of clinical research for oncology and rose to hold various positions including Vice President of clinical research and Senior Vice President of worldwide clinical research.
+As Senior Vice President of worldwide clinical research, Dr. Spiegel managed Phase 1 to Phase 3 clinical development in all therapy areas, including allergy, respiratory, cardiovascular, immunology, dermatology, oncology and infectious diseases.
+As Chief Medical Officer, Dr. Spiegel was involved with over 30 New Drug Applications, participated in multiple due diligence reviews and in-licensing decisions, re-engineered pharmacovigilence and risk management areas and built a quality system for all research operations.
+Following a residency in internal medicine, Dr. Spiegel completed a fellowship in medical oncology at the National Cancer Institute, and from 1981 to 1999 he held academic positions at the National Cancer Institute and New York University Cancer Center.
 Dr. Spiegel holds a B.A. from Yale University and an M.D. from the University of Pennsylvania.